Skip to main content

 Hardware Constraints

-Edge devices offer limited resources compared to cloud systems:
+Edge devices offer severely limited resources compared to cloud systems.
+Let me give you some concrete comparisons based on what I'm working with:

 Deployment Complexity